linker3000/shukran/README.md

 SCL|AD0|1|Patch to H8
 GND|GND|GND|

-To make hookups easier, the Shukran has a dedicated I2C header, designated H11.
+To make hookups easier, the board has a dedicated I2C header, designated H11.
 To use this header:

 - Fit a jumper on H10 ("I2C Func.") - this links FT232H pins AD1 and AD2 together.
 - Fit two more jumpers on H7 and H8 as needed to hook up the SDA and SCL pullup resistors.
 NB: The FT232H has no internal pullups.

+NB: The jumper position H9 determines whether the pullup resistors are connected to 5V (jumper on top two pins) or 3.3V (bottom two pins).

 You can now connect your I2C patch leads to SDA, SCL and ground on H11.